istio/istio.io/content/docs/examples/mesh-expansion/gateways/index.md

 ### Setup DNS

-Providing DNS resolution to allow services running on VM can access the services runnning in the cluster.
+Providing DNS resolution to allow services running on VM can access the services running in the cluster.
 Istio itself does not use the DNS for routing requests between services.
 Services local to a cluster share a common DNS suffix(e.g., `svc.cluster.local`).
 Kubernetes DNS provides DNS resolution for these services.